W3SS/CS200-Concepts-of-Progamming-Algorithms/Assignments/In-class Labs/Lab 6.md

 	int randomNumber = rand() % n;
 ---

+## Review: Strings

+Make sure to include the string library, since we're using strings!

+	#include <string>

+---

 # Feature 1: An array of rooms

 We're going to create a grid of rooms that is 4 "rooms" wide and 3 "rooms" tall.
 It will look something like this: